gustavoguichard/string-ts/README.md

 ```

 ### camelKeys
-This function recursively converts the keys of an object to `camelCase` at both runtime and type levels.
+This function shallowly converts the keys of an object to `camelCase` at both runtime and type levels.

 ```ts
 import { camelKeys } from 'string-ts';